0fajarpurnama0/0fajarpurnama0.github.io/_posts/2022-03-03-web3-send-asset-message.md

   }
 }

-// Sending from hive signer and message to address async function write_comment_web3_wax() {
+// Sending from wax and message to address async function write_comment_web3_wax() {
   try {
     let wax = new waxjs.WaxJS({